juepi/PIO-ESP8266-Template/README.md

 - Added `user_loop` runtime dependent 100ms delay in main loop
 - Reworked MQTT subscriptions
 - OTA updating support now mandatory

+## Release v1.1.1
+- `user_loop` runtime dependent delay now configurable in `platformio.ini`
+- removed additional (unnecessary) delays
+- Switched `MsgRcvd` from type `bool` to `uint32_t` counter to be able to keep track if new messages arrive for subscribed topics (increases on new valid message arrival)
+- Minor improvement to allow re-defining MQTT topic tree in `user-config.h` to allow over-writing `mqtt-ota-config.h` when upgrading the framework
+- Reading VCC now optional (configured via define in `platformio.ini`)
+- `JustBooted` global flag available; `true` when running main loop for the first time, then set to `false`